devhelpr/prompttoform/README.md

 - [x] poc "flow"-editor with code-flow-canvas and react-flow
 - [x] add "complex-flow"-example
+- [ ] optional debug mode that shows the submitted form values
+- [ ] "styling"-map for the form-renderer which contains all the tailwind classes for each component type
+- [ ] "step 1 of x" indicator should be configurable (same for other texts like next , back , submit , etc)

 - [ ] "agent"-mode
 - [ ] different "system"-prompts for different form-types
 - [ ] show system-prompt in the UI (and evaluate prompts as well)